The Fort Union National Monument is the site of the region's largest fort in the 19th century. Photograph by Design Pics Inc/Alamy.

 Built before 1893, this adobe houses a collection of town artifacts, including items from stagecoach driver and madam Sadie Orchard, and restaurateur Tom Ying, whose Victorian house still stands next door.

-Above: San Francisco de Asís Church.
+San Francisco de Asís Church was restored in 1960.
 Stephen Saks Photography/Alamy.

 San Francisco de Asís Church, Golden